matdon90/LpgConsumptionCostCalculator/README.md

 #### List of receipts

 After clicking name of the chosen car and then selecting `Fuel receipts` in `FUEL RECEIPTS` section from navigation bar the list of receipts is shown.
-Anonymous user can view the list of receipts for selected car and check details of fuel recipt.
+Guest can view the list of receipts for selected car and check details of fuel recipt.
 In addition, it is possible to search the list, order columns and set the number of entries on one page.

 <img src="https://user-images.githubusercontent.com/49766006/87756110-9565ed00-c808-11ea-88b6-fa41a6aa6bd2.JPG" title="List of receipts" alt="List of receipts">